Keyboard shortcuts

 Single-Operation Shorthand

-For handlers with a single operation, skip the handler keyword — the effect is inferred from the operation name:
+For handlers with a single operation, skip the handler keyword — specify the operation kind and name directly:

 -1